 Our retail, hospitality and leisure businesses are vitally important to Middlesbrough and the UK economy.
 The government has announced these businesses will be supported with a 100% retail rates relief discount for the next 12 months.

 If the scheme applies to you, you should get a letter from us.
 You will also get a revised bill.
 This means that your business will not need to make any business rates payments during the financial year 2020/2021.
 Please do not pay anything in the meantime.

 Middlesbrough businesses have more support from government to help you.
 Below is a list of other support available which you can find out more about on the government’s business support website:

-- Self Employment Income Support Scheme – If you need help now find out about Universal Credit and other support which may be available to you (insert link here for the Information for residents page)
+- Self Employment Income Support Scheme – if you need help now find out about Universal Credit and other support which may be available to you

 - Support for businesses paying tax